 How-To: Set-up an American Roku Box Outside the US

-Got yourself one of those great new Roku boxes to watch US on-demand television, but not living in the US?
+Got yourself a great Roku box or Stick to watch US on-demand television, but not living in the US?
 No need to turn it into a paper weight just yet.
 Follow these easy steps and you can be watching Netflix, Hulu, or one of the many other US Channels on this fantastic little puck!

 Although accessing US television services through a Roku box is easy enough in principle to set up, there are a few hurdles that should be discussed before the process begins.

 What do you need:

 - A Roku Box or Stick.
 This can be any official Roku device as long as it’s not one described as “Roku Powered” – e.g. Now TV, Telstra TV or Sky Online boxes won’t work.

 - A compatible DNS service.
 It is important that your DNS service not only works with the Channels used by the Roku box, but also works during the set-up stage – not all do!
 This guide has been tested with Getflix .

 - A Router where you can configure the DNS settings.
 Normally this can be done on the device itself, but the Roku box is one of the few streaming platforms that do not allow any network configurations.

 You should also keep in mind that access to Roku’s US channels does not automatically gain access to all the channel’s services.
 Many channels such as Netflix and Hulu require monthly subscription payments, whilst others like Vudu have a pay-per-view model.
 These fees, charged directly to the service provider, are on top of any DNS service fees.

 Step 1: Sign-up to a fully compatible Smart DNS service.